jwardsmith/Blue-Team-Scripts/Digital Forensics/NTFS Filesystem.md

 The purpose of the $LogFile is to provide low-level transactional data about the changes to the file system.
 This provides resiliency to NTFS, so that if a critical error occurs, the file system can restore itself to a consistent state.

+Maintains very detailed information, including full payload data to be recorded in MFT, Indexes, UsnJrnl, & more.

+Tends to last just a few hours on active systems.

+The information it records includes the actual data that is to be changed—not just information about the change (which is closer to how the $UsnJrnl works).
+It records the actual data in its payload, so that if an issue occurs such as a power outage, the OS can re-run the needed change and have the information available to do so.
+The $LogFile, therefore, becomes very verbose, effectively recording all the data that is also recorded elsewhere.

 ### $UsnJrnl